nramc/my-notes/docs/blog/articles/java/coding/clean-architecture-developer-journey.md

 # Pragmatic Clean Architecture: A Developer's Journey Beyond Theory

-**TL;DR**:Clean Architecture offers powerful principles for building modular, testable systems — but applying it in real-world projects requires balance.
+**TL;DR**: Clean Architecture offers powerful principles for building modular, testable systems — but applying it in real-world projects requires balance.

 This article highlights common pitfalls like over-abstraction, complex layering, and over engineering — and shows how to